psr-7/psr-7.github.io/index.md

 Attempt to reinvent and harmonize ``Request`` and ``Response`` proposed by [PHP Framework Interop Group](http://www.php-fig.org/).

 #### What is PSR7 not?
-PSR7 is not a common denominator of existing HTTP libraries.
+PSR7 is not a common denominator of existing HTTP libraries.abusing

 #### Where can I find official PSR7 documentation?
 * [Interfaces Definition](http://www.php-fig.org/psr/psr-7/)